Inverse Optimal Control from Incomplete Trajectory Observations: Numerical Experiments

-To illustrate the proposed approach on a non-linear plant, we establish a model of a two-link robot arm which will be used for evaluating the proposed minimal observation IOC algorithm.
-Under the coordinates shown in Fig. \ref{robotarm}, the inverse dynamics of a two-link arm moving in the vertical plane is
+To evaluate the proposed method on a non-linear plant, we use a two-link robot arm system, as shown in Fig. \ref{robotarm}. {The dynamics of the two-link arm} \cite[p.
+209]{spong2008robot} moving in the vertical plane is